H-Boyd/PriorityEmails/README.md

 If you are already signed into gmail in the current window, this shortcut will apply the filter to the profile in use.

+To get the icon to work, make sure to go to about:config and set toolkit.legacyUserProfileCustomizations.stylesheets to true.